 Google Maps: https://goo.gl/maps/45sJErsDdLnqtFEF9

-Nearest station: Akihabara Station, Suehirocho Station
+Nearest stations: Akihabara Station, Suehirocho Station